‘Not ashamed’, says Indian teacher who made her students slap Muslim child

 The teacher had previously snubbed the assault on the child as a “minor issue” and claimed that it was not her intention.
 Local politicians on Saturday mediated a “compromise” between the family and the young boys at the centre of the incident to establish peace.
 The father of the boy later told news channels that there was no religious angle to the beatings, even though the teacher was heard in the video speaking about “Mohammedan (Muslim) children”.

-She told the police that what she meant was, the “the mothers of those Muslim children who do not pay attention to the studies of their wards, their academics get totally destroyed”, a senior official in the Indian state said.
+She told the police that what she meant was, that “the mothers of those Muslim children who do not pay attention to the studies of their wards, their academics get totally destroyed”, a senior official in the Indian state said.

 "We have done a full investigation.
-On the complaint of the child’s father, we have registered a case against the accused teacher, departmental action is also being taken against the teacher," said Aravind Mallappa Bangari, district magistrate of Muzaffarnagar said, reported NDTV.
+On the complaint of the child’s father, we have registered a case against the accused teacher, and departmental action is also being taken against the teacher," said Aravind Mallappa Bangari, district magistrate of Muzaffarnagar, reported NDTV.

 The seven-year-old child was in shock, his father said, confirming that the boy was made to stand in front of his classmates to endure humiliation and beating.